Adi1008/adi1008.github.io/_pages/scioly.md

 ---
-layout: page
+layout: archive
-title: Science Olympiad
+title: "Science Olympiad"
 permalink: /scioly/
+author_profile: true
 ---

 Science Olympiad is the largest team-based science competition in the United States.
 Teams of 15 students compete in 23 events covering everything from anatomy and astronomy to engineering challeneges, such as building a bridge out of balsa wood.